mbagci06/lung_covid/README.md

 # Lung and Covid-19 Segmentation With Deep Learning Models
-## U-Net, DeepLab V3+, Mask R-CNN
+## U-Net, DeepLab V3+
 ### Mehmet Furkan BAGCI A59007022
-### And Kaan Ata YILMAZ A59009346

 # How to Run the code for sections
-Our github repo is created with Colab and any method ratherthan colab takes more time.
+Our github repo is created with Colab and any method but colab takes more time.
 Code calls the dataset from Kaggle , functions from this Github repo, models from Google Drive.
 There are 8 train files, 1 test file, 1 plot file.
 Possible problem about the code is the memory of the GPU
 ## Outline
 - Train the models
 - Test the models